n8ventures/TilingZoeDepth/README.md

 ## Notes

-- I only tested this on Windows.
+- I only tested this on Windows and Mac.
 Not sure if it will work on Linux.
-- OSX (Metal/Apple Silicon) WIP.

 Images used: